JeannAndrade/jeannandrade.github.io/git/index.md

 The main tool you use to determine which files are in which state is the `git status` command.

-Se quiser uma saída mais simplificada para o comando este comando, use o parametro -s ou --short
+Se quiser uma saída mais simplificada para o comando este comando, use o parâmetro -s ou --short

 | Símbolo | Descrição |
 | ----------- | ----------- |